BogdanGeorgian91/rntvdemo/README.md

 > **Note**: Test coverage reports will be generated in the `coverage/` directory.

-## Congratulations! :tada:

-You've successfully run and modified your React Native App. :partying_face:

 ## Development Notes

 ### Libraries Used

-This project utilizes the following libraries to provide functionality for TV platforms:

 - **[react-native-fast-image](https://github.com/DylanVann/react-native-fast-image)** - High performance image component with caching capabilities for better performance.
 As it is not actively maintained anymore, in a real project I would have chosen **[@d11/react-native-fast-image](https://github.com/dream-sports-labs/react-native-fast-image)** because it's an actively maintained fork of it.
 - **[@react-navigation/native](https://github.com/react-navigation/react-navigation)** & **[@react-navigation/native-stack](https://github.com/react-navigation/react-navigation)** - Default Navigation library for RN apps and "/native-stack" chosen specifically to address focusing issues when navigating back on TV platforms (initially Claude chose "/stack" library).
 Found this GitHub issue which indicated me the solution as I've noticed the problem: [react-native-tvos#815](https://github.com/react-native-tvos/react-native-tvos/issues/815)